aldengolab/fake-news-detection/README.md

 # fake-news-detection
 Final Project for CAPP 30255 Advanced Machine Learning for Public Policy
 Lauren Dyson & Alden Golab, Winter 2017

-_This project is currently in progress_.
+You can find the final summary for this project in the main directory.

 ## Dependencies
 - python 3.x